audulus/docs/index.md

 </div>

 <div class="tagline">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Audulus.
-A modular audio processing app for iPad, iPhone, Mac, Linux, and Windows.
+A Modular Audio Processing app for iPad, iPhone, Mac, Linux, and Windows.
 Created by Developer Taylor Holliday.
 Promoted by Mark Boyd, Audulus Evangelist.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With Audulus, you can build synthesizers from first principles, design new sounds, or process audio &mdash; all with real-time, low-latency processing suitable for live performance.